Rutenfest Ravensburg

 Rutenfest (literally birch whip festival) is an annual town festival in Ravensburg, Upper Swabia, Germany.
 At the end of the school term (usually in July), local pupils and adult citizens take part in many Rutenfest events including a parade watched by tens of thousands of spectators.
 Rutenfest is generally considered the high spot of Ravensburg's city life.
 Alumni of local schools flock back to their hometown, to meet family and friends at the events officially organized by the Rutenfest Commission, and at hundreds of private parties.

 Etymology

 There are several folk festivals in South Germany that bear the name "Rutenfest", notably those in Ravensburg and Landsberg am Lech (the latter spelled Ruethenfest), and a smaller festival in Bopfingen.
 Several explanations of the name have been brought forward over the years.
 Most likely, birch whips used for beating the pupils were a symbol of mastering Latin grammar, and pupils were solemnly awarded with such a birch at the end of each school term.
-Those birches were cut in the woods around town in some sort of a school outing before the festival.
+Those birches were cut in the woods around town in some sort of school outing before the festival.